AMWA-TV/info-006/docs/How To practical examples.md

 **Expected Results**

-NC-01 returns the new value of the `right-gain` set point gain value in the response.
+NC-01 returns the new value of the `right-gain` value in the response.

 ```json
 {